“Everything is related to everything else, but near things are more related than distant things."

 Python code is fast to develop: As the code is not required to be compiled and built, Python code can be much readily changed and executed.
 This makes for a fast development cycle.

-Python code is not as fast in execution: Since the code is not directly compiled and executed and an additional layer of the Python virtual machine is responsible for execution, Python code runs a little slow as compared to conventional languages like C, C++, etc.
+Python code is not as fast in execution: Python code runs a little slow as compared to conventional languages like C, C++, etc.

-Python is interpreted: Many programming languages require that a program be converted from the source language, into binary code that the computer can understand.
-Python does not need compilation to binary code, which makes Python easier to work with and much more portable than other programming languages.
+Python is interpreted: Python does not need compilation to binary code, which makes Python easier to work with and much more portable than other programming languages.

-Python is object oriented: Python is an object-oriented programming language.
-Many modern programming languages support object-oriented programming.
+Python is object oriented: Many modern programming languages support object-oriented programming.
 ArcGIS and QGIS is designed to work with object-oriented languages, and Python qualifies in this respect.

 Models are simplifications of reality